hatayberkay/Food-recipes-firebase/README.md

 Signature things:
 * Reset Password

-Note: For sending notification , You should use the firebase console.
+Note: For sending notification , You should use the Cloud Messaging at firebase console .

 * Splash Screen.
 * Animation making.